JuliaSurv/RateTables.jl/docs/src/index.md

 (v1,v2,v3, v4)
 ```

-Note that there is a discrepency between HMD datasets and datasets from other places.
-For completeness, this package also include datasets commonly used in R for census datas, in particular the `relsurv::slopop` dataset for slovenia :
+For completeness, this package also include datasets commonly used in R for census datas, in particular the `relsurv::slopop` dataset for slovenia:

 ```@example 1
-v1 = daily_hazard(slopop, a, d, s)
-v2 = daily_hazard(slopop, a, d; sex=s)
+daily_hazard(slopop, a, d; sex=s)
-v3 = daily_hazard(slopop[s], a, d)
-(v1,v2,v3)
 ```

+Note the discrepency with HMD data.

-Sometimes there is more covariates in the datasets than only the sex.
-Ths is for example the case for the `survival::survexp.usr` dataset that includes the race.
+Another example with additional covariates is the `survival::survexp.usr` dataset that includes a race covariate from us census data.
 In this case, the calling structure is very similar:
 ```@example 1
 r = :white
 v1 = daily_hazard(survexp_usr, a, d, s, r)
 v2 = daily_hazard(survexp_usr, a, d; sex=s, race=r)
+v3 = daily_hazard(survexp_usr, a, d; race=r, sex=s)
-v3 = daily_hazard(survexp_usr[s, r], a, d)
+v4 = daily_hazard(survexp_usr[s, r], a, d)
-(v1,v2,v3)
+(v1,v2,v3,v4)
 ```

-Fetching these daily hazard is a very sensitive operation that should be as fast as possible since it is usually used in the middle of very-hot loops.
+Note that fetching these daily hazard is a very sensitive operation that should be as fast as possible since it is usually used in the middle of very-hot loops.
 Therefore, we take care of the performance of our fetching algorithms.

-Check out the folliwng index for a list of availiable ratetables:
+Check out the following index for a list of availiable ratetables:

 ```@index
 ```